-- 11.1.1 Where the Access Seeker's equipment used to provide access to and interconnection with the UCLF Service and/or the UCLL Service is located outside of a Chorus Exchange (whether in the Access Seeker's building or a third party's building), the Access Seeker can purchase the Remote Tie Cable Service.
-Under the Remote Tie Cable Service, copper Remote Tie Cable pairs will be used to connect the HDP block on Chorus' MDF and the remotely co-located Access Seeker equipment.
+- Where the Access Seeker's equipment used to provide access to and interconnection with the UCLF Service is located outside of a Chorus Exchange (whether in the Access Seeker's building or a third party's building), the Access Seeker can purchase the Remote Tie Cable Service.
+Under the Remote Tie Cable Service, copper Remote Tie Cable pairs will be used to connect the HDP block on Chorus' MDF and the remotely colocated Access Seeker equipment.
 The Remote Tie Cable Service installation and space rental charges set out in the UCLF Price List will apply. - 11.1.2 An Access Seeker may supply its own Tie Cables or the Access Seeker may ask Chorus to supply the Tie Cables.
 In either case the Tie Cables must meet the specification set out in Chorus' Cable Specification document (located on Chorus's website).
 Where Chorus supplies the Tie Cable the Access Seeker will purchase that Tie Cable from Chorus for a commercially agreed price.